hieunc229/copilot-clone/README.md

 - `Ai: N`: Number of generated code outputs.
 Default is `1`
 - `Ai: Temperature`: Code output creativeness, higher value will make the output more random (value between 0.0-1.0).
 Default is `0.5`

+Please note when using OpenRouter, `X-Title` and `HTTP-Referer` will be set as GasbyAI

 ## 3. Contributors